augustss/verse-semantics/Book/docs/02_composites.md

 Keep structs simple and focused on data.
 If you find yourself wanting to add methods or complex validation to a struct, consider using a class instead.
 Structs should remain pure data containers.

 Make enums intention-revealing.
 Each enum value should be self-explanatory, eliminating the need for comments or external documentation to understand what it represents.

-### Performance Considerations

-Classes use reference semantics, meaning variables hold references to objects rather than the objects themselves.
-This makes passing classes efficient but means multiple variables can reference the same object.
-Changes through one reference affect all references.

-Structs use value semantics, creating copies when assigned or passed to functions.
-This ensures isolation but can impact performance with large structs.
-Keep structs small and avoid deep nesting.

-Interfaces involve dynamic dispatch, adding a small runtime cost for method calls.
-This overhead is negligible for most game code but might matter in tight loops processing thousands of objects per frame.

-Enums compile to simple integer comparisons, making them extremely efficient.
-Use enums freely without performance concerns—they're as fast as integer constants but far more maintainable.